mramshaw/ML_with_SciPy/README.md

 As this is a well-known data set, we will not need to do any data cleaning (which would generally be a considerable time-sink in any ML exercise).

+Likewise, we will check for any missing data points (there aren't any, but it is probably always a good practice to check for data completeness).

 ## Data Summarized

 The __summarization__ part of the output should look as follows: